 4. Jade Plant

 If you love the look of trendy succulents, but love easy care even more, the jade plant is your perfect pick.
 Often thought of as a symbol for good luck, these beauties also make wonderful housewarming gifts.
-The jade plant needs direct sunlight for at least 4 hours a day, so it’s best set by a sunny window—or perhaps in a rustic-chic planter you can DIY.
+The jade plant needs direct sunlight for at least 4 hours a day, so it’s best set by a sunny window—or perhaps in a Black Medal Planter.
 Similar to the snake plant, it should be watered when almost dry and with caution not to over water.

 Note: Jade plant is toxic to dogs, cats and horses.